pivotal/docs-tap/install-components.md

     Added installed package 'image-policy-webhook' in namespace 'tap-install'
     ```

-   After you run the commands above the webhook will be running.
+   After you run the commands above your signing package will be running.

    > **Note**: This component requires extra configuration steps to work properly.
 See
    > [Configuring Supply Chain Security Tools - Sign](scst-sign/configuring.md)